In a clothing store, you encounter two distinct kinds of shoppers.

 Personalized formal and informal conversations can create deeper connections with your buyers.
 It shows them that there’s more “human” to your brand than they realize.
 This, in turn, influences the consumer decision-making process.

-3 Factors That Affect The Consumer Decision Making Model
+3 Factors That Affect The Consumer Decision-Making Process

-As mysterious as the mind may seem, there are three factors that affect the decision-making process for most consumers – including you.
+As mysterious as the mind may seem, three factors affect the decision-making process for most consumers – including you.

 Sociological Factors